Much Hadham: Landmarks

 There are two church buildings in Much Hadham, the parish church and a Congregational church.
-Much Hadham's parish church, built largely between 1225 and 1450, is shared between the St. Andrew's Church of England congregation and the Holy Cross Roman Catholic congregation.
+Much Hadham's parish church, built largely between 1225 and 1450, is shared between the St Andrew's Church of England congregation and the Holy Cross Roman Catholic congregation.
 The entrance to the church is adorned with two sculptures by Henry Moore.

+Peter Townsend, a noted Battle of Britain pilot later romantically linked to Princess Margaret, married his first wife, Rosemary Pawle, in St Andrew's in 1941.

 The more recent Congregational church dates from 1872.

-There are many listed buildings in Much Hadham, including four listed at Grade I. These are the St Andrew's Parish Church, Much Hadham Hall, Moor Place and the boundary wall at Yewtree Farmhouse at Hadham Cross.
-The Parish's many Grade II Star Listed buildings include The Lordship, The Red House, Yew Tree Farmhouse and Much Hadham Palace, the site of a residence of the Bishops of London.
+There are many listed buildings in Much Hadham, including four listed Grade I. These are St Andrew's Parish Church, Much Hadham Hall, Moor Place and the boundary wall at Yewtree Farmhouse at Hadham Cross.
+The many Grade II* Listed buildings in the parish include The Lordship, The Red House, Yew Tree Farmhouse and Much Hadham Palace, the site of a residence of the Bishops of London.

-The Henry Moore Foundation can be found in Perry Green, and includes Moore's home.
-In December 2005, thieves stole a 1970 bronze of a reclining figure from the site, which was melted and sold for scrap metal.
+The Henry Moore Foundation can be found in Perry Green and includes Moore's home.
+In December 2005 thieves stole a 1970 bronze of a reclining figure from the site, which was melted and sold for scrap metal.

-The Red Lion coaching inn, now converted into private houses, has been in the village since the 15th century.
+The Red Lion coaching inn, now converted into private houses, was built in the 15th century.
 It was a stopping point on the old road from London to Cambridge.
-Legend has it that the inn is connected to St. Andrew's by a tunnel, possibly built during the time of Oliver Cromwell as an escape route for the clergy.
+Legend has it that the inn is connected to St Andrew's by a tunnel, possibly built during the time of Oliver Cromwell as an escape route for the clergy.
 This is highly unlikely given the height of the water table.